 Projective identification is when patterns recognized in others are incorporated into the self.
 External stimuli are unavoidable and will “mold” the pattern in the receiving brain, whether it wants the stimulus or not.

-The political spectrum is created by the differences in which people value others through social entanglement.
+I will argue in this article that the political spectrum is created by the differences in which people value others through social entanglement.

 Read more in the article the intricate pattern of the brain: social entanglement.